LF-digitala-kanaler/LFDS/content/components/web/system-display/avatar.md

       ### Initials

       Depending on your needs there is two different versions of this one.
-One with a background color and one with only a border.
+One with a background colour and one with only a border.

       ```